patrickfav/website-favre/content/articles/2016-04-02-so-b5v3y6b2ay6ggwyv/index.md

 ```

 but most are very disappointed with the result of downscaling no matter what interpolation or other `RenderHints` are used.
 On the other hand upscaling seems to produce acceptable images (best would be bicubic).
-In previous JDK version (we talking 90s v1.1) `Image.getScaledInstance()` was introduced which provided good visual results with parameter `SCALE_AREA_AVERAGING` but you are discouraged to use it - [read the full explanation here](https://community.oracle.com/docs/DOC-983611).
+In previous JDK version (we're talking 90s v1.1) `Image.getScaledInstance()` was introduced which provided good visual results with parameter `SCALE_AREA_AVERAGING` but you are discouraged to use it - [read the full explanation here](https://community.oracle.com/docs/DOC-983611).